 Tsinghua University, Beijing

 Recent years have seen a revival and a new growth of interest in the phase of English literary and cultural criticism known as ‘Cambridge Criticism’ or ‘Cambridge English’.
-That phase – from the early 1920s (soon after the founding of the English Faculty at Cambridge) to the mid-1930s – is especially associated with the work of I. A. Richards and his pupil William Empson.
+That phase – from the early 1920s (soon after the founding of the English Faculty at Cambridge) to the mid-1930s – is especially associated with the work of I. A. Richards and his student William Empson; both taught in China at Tsinghua University, Yenching University and the Southwest Associated University (Xinan Lianda).
 Richards is often identified as the progenitor of the American ‘New Criticism’ (though he himself demurred).
 He had a close association with T. S. Eliot, a major influence on the contemporary poetry and criticism.

-The registration fee in GBP will be £150, which will cover a reception, lunches, coffee breaks, conference pack and (for an additional £30) a trip to the Forbidden City on day 3.
+The conference will be jointly organized by the Centre for the Study of European and American Literatures, the Department of Foreign Languages and Literatures, Tsinghua University, and the School of Foreign Languages, Hangzhou Normal University.
+The registration fee in GBP will be £150, which will cover a welcome dinner, lunches, coffee breaks, conference pack and (for an additional £20) a trip to the Forbidden City on 1 July, 2017.
 Accommodation (twin rooms) will be available in guest houses on Tsinghua Campus.
 The price will be 538 to 598 Chinese Yuan per night (average around £65 at present exchange rates).
 Bookings should be made through Miss Xiong Wenyuan at email@example.com by 15 May 2017.

 Confirmed participants are urged to apply for visas and to book their flights at the earliest possible time.
-For further details, including confirmed speakers, or to propose a paper, please contact Dr Zhang Ping at email@example.com or Dr Chris Joyce at firstname.lastname@example.org co-convenor in the UK.
+For further details, including confirmed speakers, or to propose a paper, please contact Professor Cao Li, the convenor of the conference, at firstname.lastname@example.org or her colleague, Dr Zhang Ping at email@example.com, or Dr Chris Joyce, at firstname.lastname@example.org co-convenor in the UK.